iankelk/iankelk.github.io/blog/2024-03-21-chickens/index.md

 - **The Stochastic Chicken**: The "stochastic chicken" metaphor effectively illustrates how randomness is essential in text generation by LLMs, contrasting the sophistication of neural computations with the simplicity of random choice mechanisms.

-- **Neural Determinism and Stochastic Outputs**: While the neural network components of LLMs are deterministic, producing consistent outputs for given inputs, the introduction of randomness (via the chicken) in the selection process of the final output introduces variability, making the overall system stochastic.
+- **Neural Determinism and Stochastic Outputs**: The neural network parts of LLMs are deterministic, meaning they always produce the same outputs for given inputs.
+However, the chicken adds randomness to the process of choosing the final output, which makes the whole system stochastic.

-- **Purpose of Randomness**: The randomness introduced by the stochastic chicken is needed for preventing issues like repetitiveness and lack of creativity in generated text.
+- **Purpose of Randomness**: The randomness introduced by the stochastic chicken is needed to prevent issues like repetitiveness and lack of creativity in generated text.
 It ensures that LLM outputs are diverse and not just the most statistically likely continuations.

-- **Human vs. AI Cognition**: The reliance on stochastic processes (like the chicken) to finalize outputs highlights fundamental differences between artificial intelligence and human cognitive processes, underlining that AI may not "think" or "understand" in human-like ways despite producing human-like text.
+- **Human vs. AI Cognition**: The reliance on stochastic processes (like the chicken) to finalize outputs highlights fundamental differences between artificial intelligence and human cognitive processes, emphasizing that AI may not "think" or "understand" in human-like ways despite producing human-like text.

-- **Deterministic vs. Stochastic Views**: Depending on the focus—on the neural network alone or on the complete text generation process including randomness—LLMs can be viewed as either deterministic or stochastic systems.
+- **Deterministic vs. Stochastic Views**: Depending on the focus—on the neural network alone or on the complete text generation process, including randomness—LLMs can be viewed as either deterministic or stochastic systems.

 - **Uniqueness of Generated Text**: Given the vast combinatorial possibilities of token sequences in LLMs, any substantial text generated is virtually guaranteed to be unique, underscoring the impact of the chicken and making it nearly impossible to *prove* plagiarism.

-- **Stochastic Chicken vs. Stochastic Parrot**: The "stochastic chicken" (the randomness in selecting outputs) and the "stochastic parrot" (the critique of LLMs as merely mimicking patterns from data without understanding) are not the same thing; whether LLMs are parrots is somewhat conjecture, but LLMs absolutely do contain the mechanism explained by the chicken.
+- **Stochastic Chicken vs. Stochastic Parrot**: The "stochastic chicken" (the randomness in selecting outputs) and the "stochastic parrot" (the critique of LLMs as merely mimicking patterns from data without understanding) are not the same thing.
+Whether LLMs are parrots is somewhat of a conjecture, but LLMs absolutely do contain a metaphoric chicken pecking away.

 :::